Georges Pernoud: Thalassa

 Georges Pernoud proposed on 4 June 1975 the project for Thalassa, a weekly documentary dedicated to the sea, which was accepted two days later.
 The first episode of thirty minutes was recorded in Marseille and broadcast on 27 September 1975 on FR3, first on voice-over.
 He then became the presenter of Thalassa on 4 January 1980.
 The program was a success and was broadcast since 1989 on prime time every week, after having started every month.

 Since February 1990, he created and produced the documentary program Faut pas rêver dedicated to discovery of the world, as well as other documentaries for France 3.
-From 1999 to 2015, he was the president of the thematical channel Planète+ Thalassa.
+From 1999 to 2015, he was the president of the thematic channel Planète+ Thalassa.
 With Thalassa, he is the French presenter having had the longest period at the head of a television program from 1980 to 2017 having presented 1,704 episodes.

 Unsatisfied of the more and more erratic broadcast of Thalassa and weakened by health problems, he announced his departure of the program on 21 April 2017 and made his last appearance on 30 June 2017 in an episode that was entirely dedicated to him.
 Fanny Agostini succeeded him.